 Why did these Minnesotans travel to the other side of the country to take up arms against men who, just a few months earlier, had been their compatriots?
-The answer is slavery, and the implacable opposition to it of many Minnesotans.
+The answer is slavery, and the implacable opposition to it of most Minnesotans.

 The contradiction of slavery

 The Declaration of Independence, signed on July 4, 1776, declared, “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 Yet, as that was being written, 700,000 people were enslaved in North America.
-The Constitution, drafted in 1787 to help “secure the Blessings of Liberty,” required escaped slaves to be returned to their masters; it counted a slave as three-fifths of a person for apportioning representation in the House of Representatives; and it permitted the slave trade to continue for 20 years.
+The Constitution, drafted in 1787 to help “secure the Blessings of Liberty,” required escaped slaves to be returned from one state to their masters; it counted a slave as three-fifths of a person for apportioning representation in the House of Representatives; and it permitted the slave trade to continue for 20 years.

 Such glaring contradictions between rhetoric and reality were the product of political compromise between northern states, where the abolitionist cause was gaining ground, and southern states, whose economies depended on slave labor.
 But, as the young country grew, these compromises were constantly undermined, requiring new ones to reestablish balance.
-Politics in the fledgling United States was increasingly dominated by the repeated need for new compromises and the increasing difficulty of reaching them.
+Politics in the fledgling United States was increasingly dominated by the intermittent search for new compromises and the increasing difficulty of reaching them.

 Slavery and politics in Minnesota